stefanbc/ghost-update/README.md

 Please read the [LICENSE](LICENSE) very carefully as the author of this script should not be held accountable for any damages that this script might cause.

+## Roadmap

+* Ability to chose the Ghost version
+* Compatibility with multiple types of Ghost installations
+* Ability to downgrade to a previous version of Ghost
+* More meaningful error messages